universal-ctags/citre/docs/user-manual/customization.md

 following format:

 ```
-kind/type<R> /path/to/source/file(line): line content
+kind/type@scope<R> /path/to/source/file(line): line content
 ```

 This is self explanatory.
 The mark `<R>` means the definition comes from a reference tag.
-Some parts of it may be missing if it's not recorded in the tags file (maybe ctags doesn't support it for the particular language).
+Some parts of it may be missing if it's not recorded in the tags file (maybe ctags doesn't support it for the particular language, or some tags just don't have a scope).

 To tweak the display format, see these options:

 - `citre-definition-annotation-separator`
+- `citre-definition-annotation-separator-for-scope`
 - `citre-definition-reference-mark`
 - `citre-definition-missing-file-mark`